-Unless you selected Will Call at the time you placed your order, you were charged $6.00 Priority Mail fee to have your tickets sent so that they will arrive at your PBR Posse record address (or other ship to address provided by you at the time of the order) by the week of the event.
+If you are not picking up your tickets at Event Will Call and selected for them to be mailed to you, you were charged a $6.00 Priority Mail fee.
+When mailing tickets, they will arrive at your PBR Fan Club record address (or other ship to address provided by you at the time of the order) by the week of the event.

-If you have not received your tickets by the Thursday prior to the event, please contact our customer service department at 1-(800)732-1727 and your order will be placed on the Box Office reprint list for you to pick up at the Arena Box Office Will Call office before the event by presenting your photo ID.
-You will not lose your seats just because you don't get your tickets as originally planned.
+If you have not received your tickets by the Thursday prior to the event, please contact our Customer Service department at 1-(800)732-1727 and your order will be placed on the Box Office reprint list for you to pick up at the Arena Box Office Will Call, prior to the event.
+A photo ID will be required when picking up tickets.

-Our booth space at events are reserved for national sponsors or local sponsors of the PBR event only.
+Our booth spaces at events are reserved for national sponsors or local sponsors of the PBR event only.